 We are all born with a natural curiosity about the world around us.
 Nurturing that curiosity in children and adults is key to our understanding and appreciation of our natural environment.
 My career in research and development has taught me the excitement of uncovering the secrets of science and nature, and I want to help others experience that same feeling through involvement with Walking Mountains.

-I believe that as we seek to understand the natural world we will discover our own connection to to a much vaster world beyond ourselves and by doing so develop a respect and appreciation for our sacred planet.
+We believe that as we seek to understand the natural world we will discover our own connection to to a much vaster world beyond ourselves and by doing so develop a respect and appreciation for our sacred planet.
 The most important task at hand for Walking Mountains is instill in our youth an inquisitive curiosity for learning.